bwassim/FCND-3D-motion-planning/README.md

 In the starter code, we assume the drone takes off from map center, but we need to be able to takeoff from anywhere.
 Retrieve the current position in geodetic coordinates from `self._latitude`, `self._longitude` and `self._altitude`.
 Then use the utility function `global_to_local()` to convert to local position (using `self.global_home` as well, which you just set)

-The current position in ECEF frame is retrieved using `self.global_position` and converted to NED local coordinates using the functino `global_to_local`
+The current position in ECEF frame is retrieved using `self.global_position` and converted to NED local coordinates using the function `global_to_local` See [line 133](https://github.com/bwassim/FCND-3D-motion-planning/blob/78c2f45001240e5feff7025a4228b050f71235ae/grid_motion_planning.py#L133)

 -------
 ####  3. Convert start position to current position